sodadata/docs/soda-agent/deploy-gke.md

 {% include agent-helm-command.md %}

-## Decomission the Soda Agent and cluster
+## Decommission the Soda Agent and cluster

 1. Uninstall the Soda Agent in the cluster.
 ```shell